geops/website/content/blog/mobility-toolbox-js-v3/index.en.md

 ---
 title: mobility-toolbox-js 3.0.0
 summary: >-
-  mobility-toolbox-js is meant to be the front door to build geospatial web applications using our  geOps in-house APIs.
+  mobility-toolbox-js serves as the primary gateway for developing geospatial web applications using our geOps in-house APIs.

-  If this project exists for years now, the version 3 brings  a massive  improvement in terms of ease of development and integration into existing applications.
+  This project has existed for years, but version 3 brings massive improvements in terms of development experience, ease of use and integration into existing applications.
 author: "Daniel Marsh-Hunn,  Olivier Terral "
 cover: /images/blog/mobility-toolbox-js-3-0-0/cover-image.png
 created: 2025-11-17